sirasmu/CommandLineFun/using_vim.md

 Close terminal process: Write `exit` as the command for the terminal and then press any key to return to nvim

+### VS Code Vim

+I am also converting to use Vim by *vscodevim* within VS Code.
+I am pretty happe with it so far, but the emulator seems to be lacking some functionality, which is rather annoying as I have to figure out the VS Code way of doing it.
+I am unhappy with that I have to press `Ctrl+æ` within VS Code to open the terminal.
+This can't possibly be a standardized way of doing it and must be because I use Danish keyboard.
+I wouldn't mind if I could just use `:te` to launch the terminal, but the emulator does not provide me with this functionality.

 ## vimrc

 " This is for changing the layout of my code